NicoleColgan/link_detection_bot/README.md

 - Create the base python script - just one main, init, whatever - base script with like fuck all in it that accepts command line arguments (Oisin)
 - Update read me with your parts (oisin)
 - ~~Create a directory of documents~~ (Nicole)
-- Reading in all the documents and checking the urls recursively (Nicole)
+- Reading in all the documents and checking the urls on the current page are good or not and print to csvs (Nicole)

 ### Future
 - spit broken links to csv (Oisin or nicole - not sure)